-Most common way to get to the Old Town is to fly to Da Nang first then catch a bus to Hoi An which is about 30 kilometers away.
+The most common way to get to the Old Town is to fly to Da Nang first then catch a bus to Hoi An which is about 30 kilometres away.
 Round-trip tickets range from 1 million to 1.3 million VND.
-Other choice is taking a coach from Hanoi or Ho Chi Minh city for more or less them 500,000VND.
+Another choice is taking a coach from Hanoi or Ho Chi Minh city for more or less them 500,000VND.

 A local bus from Da Nang bus station to Hoi An bus station costs you 18,000VND for one way.
-Bus station in Da Nang is located at Truong Chinh Street and bus station in Hoi An at Le Hong Thuong Street.
+The bus station in Da Nang is located at Truong Chinh Street and bus station in Hoi An at Le Hong Thuong Street.